 Zygomatic implants and advanced grafting

 Zygomatic implants are longer implants anchored in the cheekbone for patients with severe jawbone loss.
 When bone is insufficient, bone grafting or sinus lifts may be required.
-These advanced options let some patients avoid multiple grafting surgeries and get stable teeth faster.
+These advanced options let some patients avoid multiple grafting surgeries and achieve stable teeth more quickly.

-Technology that matters when choosing a mouth dr in Walnut Creek CA
+Technology that matters when choosing a mouth doctor in Walnut Creek, CA

 Modern tech makes surgery safer and more predictable.
-Ask whether the mouth dr in Walnut Creek CA uses:
+Ask whether the mouth doctor in Walnut Creek, CA, uses:

 • Cone-beam CT (CBCT) for 3D imaging of bone and nerves